RobertLuiten/project3docs/userDocs/reference/FAQ.md

 For more information on Project3's dependencies, we recommend referring to our [Visualizing Your First Dataset With Project3 article here](../tutorials/YourFirstDataset.md).

 ### Ensure Your Neo4j Database Password Is Correct
-If this doesn't resolve the issue, it's likely an issue regarding your Neo4j database credientials.
-We recommend referring to our [Working With Neo4j article here](../../developerDocs/task/basics/workWithNeo4j.md) for more information on setting up Neo4j credientials.
+If this doesn't resolve the issue, it's likely an issue regarding your Neo4j database credentials.
+We recommend referring to our [Working With Neo4j article here](../../developerDocs/task/basics/workWithNeo4j.md) for more information on setting up Neo4j credentials.

 ## I've Never Used Cypher Before, Will That Be A Problem?
 That's okay; Project3 provides plenty of tools to interact with your data with no knowledge of Cypher needed whatsoever!
 For more information, we recommend referring [to our article on visualized Cypher querying here](../howto/querying/VisuallyAnaylizing.md).